 The law prohibits all forms of forced or compulsory labor, including by children.
-By law persons convicted of engaging in trafficking in persons, which includes forced labor, face penalties sufficient to deter violations.
-The government effectively enforced the law.
-The government did not report any allegations of forced or compulsory labor; it investigated child labor when reported.
+The government effectively enforced the law in the formal sector, and criminal penalties were commensurate with those for analogous serious crimes.
+The government investigated allegations of forced or compulsory labor and found no prosecutable cases.
 Resources, inspections, and remediation were inadequate.
-Penalties for conviction of violations had yet to be applied under the trafficking act by year's end.
+Penalties for conviction of violations have not been applied under the trafficking act.